OpenZeppelin/compound-security-policies/README.md

 **Owner:** Compound Labs

 Develop and test contract upgrades.
 In addition, OpenZeppelin will provide guidance on mitigating security issues and perform audits on contract upgrades intended to resolve security concerns.

-## Pause Guardian Use Cases

-### Stablecoin Depeg

-**Condition:** Stablecoin depegs to below 90% of its intended value AND the price of the asset is hardcoded.

-**Actions:**
- 1. Pause borrowing.
-If desired, a pause can be executed by modifying the borrow caps instead of an explicit pause on borrowing.

-### Invalid Price Feed

-**Condition:** A price feed is either inaccessible or incorrect.

-**Action:**
- 1. Pause liquiditations, if necessary

-### Arbitrary Contract Bug

-**Condition:** There is a wide variance in the type of potential contract bug and which parts of the protocol they affect.

-**Actions:**
- 1. Execute a pause for the affected functionality.
- 2. Develop and audit a fixed contract version
- 3. Submit a proposal for the upgraded contract, including an unpause in the proposal.
- 4. Cancel any pending non-critical proposals